mslew/blog/README.md

 # Personal Blog

-This is the repository for my personal blog.
+This is the repository for my personal blog built with Astro.